Coriander – Green Thunder

 Further information about coriander:

 As a spice, the lemony and floral flavor of coriander is in many Asian, Latin, and Indian dishes.
 It also is used widely in European cuisine.
-The leaves of the coriander plant are a herb.
-The round seeds are used to make coriander spice.
-This spice is also found in the Indian spice mixture garam masala, which is also used in many savory dishes.
+Whilst the leaves of the coriander plant are a herb, the round seeds are used to make coriander spice.
+This spice is also found in the Indian spice mixture garam masala.
+And this is also used in many savory dishes.

 Coriander is a spice produced from the round, tan-colored seeds of the coriander plant.
-It is a member of the parsley family.
+And it is a member of the parsley family.
 The word coriander can be used to describe the entire plant: leaves, stems and seed.
-When speaking of coriander, most people are referring to the spice produced from the seeds of the plant.
+However, when speaking of coriander, most people are referring to the spice produced from the seeds of the plant.